piankma/picoapi/README.md

-SlowAPI
+picoAPI
 ===
-SlowAPI is a microframework for simple asynchronous web applications built with MicroPython for your microcontroller.
+picoAPI is a server and framework for simple asynchronous web applications built with MicroPython for your microcontroller.
+Of course, it will run also on CPython.
+But it's designed primarily for the uPy.

 **Consider this an alpha release for now.
 APIs might change.**